 Last month, the Federal District Court in the Eastern District of Virginia ruled that this process was not sufficient by itself to protect a forensic report prepared by Mandiant in the aftermath of the Capital One breach.
 If the rationale behind this decision ends up becoming precedent across the country, it will have disastrous effects for every company that experiences a data breach.

-Does your incident response plan protect legal privilege?
-Cover your cyber insurance requirements?
+Does your IR plan help protect legal privilege and cover your cyber insurance requirements?